codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 This approach mimics the behavior of higher level languages, where functions are able to allocate and return arrays without problems.
 It seems a natural way for many authors, but, sometimes surplrisingly for them, it's often a bad one.
 It's often bad from the design point of view, but, even worse, in production setups it can be straight invalid and can lead to crashes.

+### Memory managed by tests

 - pass in a preallocated buffer (use size hints if possible)
 - two functions: get size, allocate in tests, run solution
+- one function: accept buffer+size, return retsult or error and required size

+### Memory managed by the solution

 - two functions: solution with allocation, deallocation.
 Bookkeeping information managed by user or passed as additional `void*`
-- one function: accept buffer+size, return retsult or error and required size
-- avoid string constants, use named symbols
-- reporting size:output param, structure, sentinel teminators

 ## Two-dimensional arrays

-- N+1 allocations
+- TOC + N+1 allocations
 - Flat
 - TOC + Flat
+- TOC: size vs sentinel terminator